Local in time solution to Kolmogorov's two-equation model of turbulence: Notation and main result.

 In the next section we prove the above theorem by applying Galerkin method for an appropriate truncated problem.
-We obtain a priori estimate for the sequence of approximate solutions and by weak-compactness argument we get a solution of truncated problem.
-Finally, after proving some bounds for $\om$ and $b$ we deduce that the obtained solution satisfies original system of equations.
+We obtain a priori estimates for the sequence of approximate solutions and by a weak-compactness argument we get a solution of the truncated problem.
+Finally, after proving some bounds for $\om$ and $b$ we deduce that the obtained solution satisfies the original system of equations.